Download your Gold Card Application | Houston Gold Card

 - Current check stubs

-- Social security award letter
+- A social security award letter

 - Current IRS 1040/1040A tax return (all pages) if self-employed